 As opposed to an apparently mainstream misinterpretation, DNS does not stand for Domain Name Server or Domain Name Software.
-It’s an abbreviation for the aforementioned system that catalogs every domain and IP address on the internet, including registration information, as well as their relation to other domains and web hosts.
+It’s an expansion for the previously mentioned system that catalogs IP addresses and domain names on the internet, including required registration data, as well as their relation to other domains and web hosts.

 What is DNS Software?

 DNS software is a program installed on the web server and used to facilitate the transference of information identified with the domain name system.
-In fact, any web server can have DNS software installed on it,making the server a name server; however in the case of shared hosting servers some web hosts won’t permit you to install the software inside your hosting control panel.
+In fact, any web server can be installed with the DNS software on it, making the server a name server; however, in the case of shared hosting servers, some web hosts won’t permit you to install the software inside your hosting control panel.